 - Books on E-CENT and personal effectiveness

 - E-CENT Blogs

 - E-CENT Counsellors

 - Links and resources

 To take one example, the so-called ‘self’ of the client can be defined in a number of different ways.
 One useful distinction is between the ‘somatic self’ and the ‘autobiographical self’.
 Most systems of counselling and therapy are equipped to deal with the autobiographical (or narrative) self of the client, but not of the somatic self.
 The somatic self is the body-based sense of being ‘this one here’.
 And the feelings associated with this state – of being this one here – are driven by how well this body has rested recently – in terms of sleep and relaxation.
 Whether it is well-hydrated.
-Whether it has been fed a nutritious diet, with adequate levels of essential vitamins and minerals.
+Whether it has been fed a nutritious diet, with adequate levels of essential vitamins and minerals and other nutrients.
 Whether it has been exposed to excessive sedentary activity, or is well exercised.
 And whether it has its ‘sympathetic’ (stressed) or ‘parasympathetic’ (relaxed) nervous system switched on!

 All potential counselling clients should make sure they choose a counsellor who can relate to them as a whole body-brain-mind-environment complexity.

 And, all counsellors and coaches who are currently practising should take a look at incorporating Lifestyle Counselling into their own system of talk therapy, by undertaking some re-training to become a Holistic Counsellor / Lifestyle Coach.***